The Patient Advice and Liaison Service (Pals)

-- Pals will help and advise on any issue related to your hospital experience.
+- Help and advise on any issue related to your hospital experience.
 We recognise that being in hospital can cause lots of difficulties and we are happy to listen and offer our support.

-- Pals will liaise with the various departments in the hospital on your behalf to resolve your problems and where appropriate refer you to outside help.
+- Liaise with the various departments in the hospital on your behalf to resolve your problems and where appropriate refer you to outside help.

-- Pals is also able to provide health information on wide range of medical conditions.
+- Provide health information on wide range of medical conditions.

 We promise to: